sirosen/globus-sdk-python/docs/experimental/auth_requirements_errors.rst

 ---------------------------

-The ``GlobusAuthRequirementsError`` class provides a model for working with Globus Auth Requirements Error responses in the Python SDK.
+The ``GlobusAuthRequirementsError`` class provides a model for working with Globus Auth Requirements Error responses.
 The shape of an instance closely matches that of the JSON response, such that in order to access a response's required_scopes one could use, e.g.,: